 Retinol is a type of retinoid, which is a derivative of vitamin A. It’s also an antioxidant, which means it helps to counteract free radicals (the molecules that destroy healthy skin cells).
-It’s one of the most effective ingredients for anti-aging because of its ability to produce collagen and regenerate cells, and for acne because it stimulates cell turnover, helping to decongest skin and fade pigmentation.
+It’s one of the most effective ingredients for signs of skin ageing because of its ability to produce collagen and regenerate cells, and for acne because it stimulates cell turnover, helping to decongest skin and fade pigmentation.

 Retinol is a very active ingredient so it can cause skin to react, espeically if your skin is already prone to sensitivity or dryness.
-You may experience a little skin shedding and redness at first but this is totally normal – check out our article to find out how to rehydrate dry skin from retinol.
-Known as ‘purging’, this is your skin’s response as pores become unclogged.
+You may experience a little skin shedding and redness at first but this is totally normal.
+Some people experience an increase in breakouts when they start using a retinol.
+This is known as ‘purging’ – it’s basically your skin’s response as pores become unclogged.
 Over time, the skin will build up a tolerance however, if peeling and redness persists or is painful, you should reduce the frequency or amount of retinol you’re using.
-Keep in mind that benefits will only occur with prolonged and consisten use, so persevere if you don’t see results straight away.
+Keep in mind that benefits will only occur with prolonged and consistent use (minimum 12 weeks), so persevere if you don’t see results straight away.

-Retinol is most known as an anti-aging ingredient, but its benefits go beyond just targeting fine lines and wrinkles.
-If you’re younger, it’s useful for prevention of signs of skin ageing, and it’s also beneficial if you suffer from acne or breakouts.
+Retinol is most known as an anti-ageing ingredient, but its benefits go beyond just targeting fine lines and wrinkles.
+If you’re younger, it’s useful for prevention of signs of skin ageing, and it’s also beneficial if you suffer from acne, breakouts, or pigmentation.

-Prevention – Once we reach our twenties our skin starts to produce less collagen so it’s a good time to start using retinol to strengthen the skin’s moisture barrier and defend against the early signs of aging.
+Prevention – Once we reach our mid-twenties, skin starts to produce less collagen, so it’s a good time to start using retinol to maintain collagen products and defend against the early signs of skin ageing.

 If you’re new to using retinol or have sensitive skin, start by using it once a week and gradually increase use to build up your skin’s tolerance.
 Retinol should always be used in the evening as it increases skin’s sensitivity to light and also breaks down (and becomes less effective) when exposed to sunlight.
 For this reason, you should always apply SPF the morning after using retinol as well.